If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

 FIVE – 50 cardiovascular patients were fed red grape powder (study), and after 12 weeks, their blood lipid peroxides and overall oxidative stress fell “significantly“.

-The meaning for acne is simple, but incredibly important.
+The meaning for acne is simple, but very important.
 Increasing antioxidants prevents the sebum on your skin from oxidising and becoming doubly potent at clogging your pores.
 Less free radicals/oxidative stress means that less bodily antioxidants will be depleted.

 H.pylori, for example, is specifically linked to acne, via the dark arts of food allergies and leaky gut syndrome.
 In this promising study, grapes wiped out the h.pylori bacteria with ease, and interestingly, the muscadine grape subspecies performed particularly strongly.

-Grapes also have a fantastic sunlight protection study, where its antioxidants put the formation of free radicals in the epidermis (the skin’s outer layer) to a near total halt.
+Grapes also have a fantastic sunlight protection study, where its antioxidants brought the formation of free radicals in the epidermis (the skin’s outer layer) to a near total halt.
 The main UV protector was identified as gallic acid, an antioxidant which red grapes are especially rich in.
+While the grapes were applied topically this time, many antioxidants such as beta-carotene are known to migrate to your face when eaten.

 Grapes can end oily skin via insulin control?

-Grapes for clear skin and acne.Finally, we have a study hinting that grapes have oily skin powers, conducted on 66,105 women and 36,173 men.
+Finally, we have a study hinting at oily skin powers, conducted on 66,105 women and 36,173 men.

 The connection to acne is surprisingly simple, as type 2 diabetes is the inevitable endgame of crippled insulin sensitivity and out of control insulin levels.
+Insulin is the most important oily skin hormone bar none, so this study is a great proxy for acne.

-This popular supplement is a phytoalexin compound manufactured in the grape’s skin, designed to ward off fungi and insects.
+Resveratrol is a phytoalexin compound manufactured in the grape’s skin, designed to ward off fungi and insects.
 Over approximately the last ten years, countless newspaper headlines have insisted that “red wine holds the key to long life”, or ordered you to “take resveratrol and live to age 150”.

 Normally, you should always be sceptical about media hype, but this time, they have a point.
 In studies, resveratrol activates an anti-aging gene known as SIRT-3, which kickstarts the mitochondrial energy source of human cells, the same gene that calorie restriction extends human lifespan by activating.
 Resveratrol in copious amounts of red wine is also why the French live so long and enjoy good heart health (possibly).